NET-BYU/bUE-lake_tests/README.md

 cp config.example config.yaml
 ```

-You can then update the fields as needed for the bUE before running it.
+All the fields should be correct except for `OTA_ID`.
+Make sure this is set to your Reyex device's address.

 ### Testing and running the service

 Now that you have both the `bue.service` file and `config.yaml` file, let's make sure that they run smoothly.

-To test this, run the follwoing commands:
+To test this, run the following commands:

 ```
 sudo systemctl start bue.service